sampsyo/home/_drafts/adl.md

 ### C-Based HLS is Not the Only Way

-TK clarify that HLS "C-with-pragmas" does *count* as an HDL
+TK clarify that HLS "C-with-pragmas" does *count* as an ADL

 Today, the commercially successful answer to this question lies in *high-level synthesis* (HLS) tools.
 HLS compilers from [Xilinx][xilinx-hls], [Mentor][mentor-hls], and [Intel][intel-hls] can already generate high-quality HDL implementations from programs written in C, C++, and OpenCL.
-HLS research and products have made huge strides in recent years---Harvard's [FlexNLP][] and Google's [VCU][] are two high-profile recent examples of hardware accelerators that have relied on HLS for significant parts of their design.
+HLS research and products have made huge strides in recent years---Harvard's [EdgeBERT][] and Google's [VCU][] are two high-profile recent examples of hardware accelerators that have relied on HLS for significant parts of their design.

 However, the traditional approach to HLS represents a single design point in a larger space of accelerator-focused programming models.
 Their reuse of legacy software languages means that they prioritize familiarity and compatibility over expressiveness and transparency.